Components of discriminants for systems of equations and irreducibility of determinants: Combinatorics behind discriminants

 The \textit{linear span} $\langle\mathsf{n}\rangle$ of a sublattice tuple $\mathsf{n}$ is the minimal sublattice containing all sublattices from the tuple.
 The \textit{cardinality} $\mathfrak{c}(\mathsf{n})$ is the number of sets in the tuple $\mathsf{n}$, and the \textit{defect} of $\mathsf{n}$ is the difference $\delta(\mathsf{n})=dim\,\langle\mathsf{n}\rangle-\mathfrak{c}(\mathsf{n}).$

-A tuple $\mathsf{n}$ is \textit{essential} if every subtuple of cardinality no more than $dim\,\langle\mathsf{n}\rangle$ has a non-negative defect (see \cite{dickenstein_tropical_2007}).
-A tuple is \textit{linearly independent} if the defects of all subtuples are non-negative.
-A linearly independent tuple is \textit{irreducible} if the defects of all proper subtuples are positive.
-A \textit{BK-tuple} is a linearly independent tuple with zero defect.
+A tuple is \textit{essential} if every proper subtuple has a strictly greater defect than the whole tuple.
+A tuple is\textit{ independent} if the defects of all subtuples are non-negative.
+An independent tuple is \textit{irreducible} if the defects of all proper subtuples are positive.
+A \textit{BK-tuple} is an independent tuple with zero defect.

 For tuples $\mathsf{n}$ and $\mathscr{\mathsf{k}}$ in a lattice $M,$ the \textit{quotient tuple} is the projection of the complement subtuple $\mathsf{n}/\mathsf{k}=\pi(\mathsf{n}\backslash\mathsf{k}),$ where $\pi:M\rightarrow M/\overline{\langle\mathsf{k}\rangle}$. \end{defn}